7 Days in Hell: Plot

 On the second day, a revitalized Williams takes the second and third sets under the influence of cocaine.
 That night, Poole gets another call from the Queen.
-She drunkenly shouts expletives, accuses him of embarrassing England and bribes him with a knighthood if he wins.
+She drunkenly shouts expletives and bribes him with a knighthood if he wins.

 On the third day, neither Williams and Poole are willing to surrender the match.
 After eight hours of intense tennis, the match is suspended.

-On the fourth day, a female streaker (Lyssa Roberts) runs onto the court.
-Williams tries to subdue her, but ends up having sex with her.
-After they finish, a male streaker (Chris Romano) runs onto the court, with whom Williams also has sex.
-The female streaker runs back onto the court, and a threesome takes place until the match is suspended on account of darkness.
+On the fourth day, a female streaker runs onto the court.
+Williams tries to subdue her, but ends up having hours of sex with her, then has sex with a male streaker, then has a threesome when the female returns; the match is suspended on account of darkness.

 Before the fifth day, Williams arranges a press conference to announce he has located his birth father, British singer Engelbert Humperdinck.
 He claims he will dedicate his performance at Wimbledon to all Englishmen.
 After darkness again suspends the match, Poole is physically attacked in an elevator by the Queen.

 Before the sixth day, Williams is hit by a truck, which is implied to be driven by Poole.
 Williams leaves the hospital and elects to play with one arm.
-In the 196th game, with Poole serving 98-97 and triple match point, illusionist David Copperfield magically appears on Poole's shoulders.
-Copperfield later claims he was supposed to appear on the Statue of Liberty.
-Poole, visibly distracted, fails to win the match in the sixth day.
+In the 196th game, with Poole serving 98-97 and triple match point, illusionist David Copperfield appears on Poole's shoulders.
+Copperfield later claims (with a wink) that he was supposed to appear on the Statue of Liberty.
+Poole, distracted, fails to win the match in the sixth day.

 Before the seventh day, Poole and Williams meet at a joint press conference.
 Williams reveals that a sex tape of himself and Poole's ex-girlfriend Lily has been leaked, enraging Poole.
-Poole attacks Williams and removes his wig, revealing Williams's bald scalp.

-The two elect to settle their matters on the court.
-Queen Elizabeth makes an appearance at the match, and the two players challenge each other to fight.
-Although the judges try to separate them, the Queen orders that they be released and allowed to fight.
+The two proceed to the court.
+Queen Elizabeth is in the royal box, and when the two players challenge each other to fight, she orders the judges to allow them to fight.
 Poole and Williams charge the net and kill each other after simultaneously hitting one another in the head with their rackets.
 The two are buried together in the same coffin.
 The documentary ends with video flashbacks of Poole and Williams praising each other.